ben-arnao/StoRM/README.md

 # Motivations of this tuner

-Neural network hyper parameter optimization is an especially challenging task due to a few reasons:
+Neural network hyper parameter optimization is an especially challenging task due to a few different reasons:

-1) Parameters can be highly codependent.
+Parameters can be highly codependent.
 Adjusting a single parameter may not be enough to get over a saddle point, you will likely have to adjust many parameters simultaneously to escape local minima.

-You may also have scenarios where adjusting a parameter can completely alter the performance of other parameters as well.
+You may have scenarios where adjusting a parameter can completely alter the performance of other parameters as well, making it very difficult to sample historically better values more often and run the risk of sampling values based on the modeling of a suboptimal parameter space.

+Attempting to model which parameters are more likely to be better will also require a lot of trials to overcome this level of variance/noise.
+Even then, as eluded to above, the best parameter value on average will not always be the best parameter value overall.

-2) The search space can be highly non-convex, with many categorical, discrete-valued, conditional, and nested parameters.
+The search space can be highly non-convex, with many categorical, discrete-valued, conditional, and nested parameters.
 This sort of parameter space makes it very difficult to generate any sort of quantitative probability model.

-3) One might encounter a scenario where tuning a parameter will have very poor or very good results depending on what parameters are tuned with it, so attempting to model which parameters are more likely to be better will require a lot of trials to overcome this level of variance/noise.
-Even then, the best parameter value on average will not always be the best parameter value overall.

-4) For high-end performance where local minima is not good enough and we want the best possible performance, or for domains where there has not been extensive research and there is not a general understanding on what types of choices work better than others, we might want to tune many parameters and the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.
+For high-end performance where local minima is not good enough and we want the best possible performance, or for domains where there has not been extensive research and there is not a general understanding on what types of choices work better than others, we might want to tune many parameters at once and the dimensionality of the search space can get very large, such that Bayesian Optimization-related methods are not very effective.

 Recent research has discussed there is not a lot of reproducible evidence that show any of today's state of the art techniques significantly beat a plain old random search with some form of early stopping- https://arxiv.org/pdf/1902.07638.pdf